An Open, Inclusive, Approach. Training and Experience

 It's vital to know that, at such an important time in life, you are in the hands of someone who is trained, experienced, and professional in both their approach and ability.

-Following family changes and a relocation into the Warwickshire area I joined the well known charity Age UK where I continued to work with elderly and vulnerable people within the local community linking them with the services and support they need in order to maintain their independence and improve their health and wellbeing.
+Following family changes and a relocation into the Warwickshire area I left the church and joined the well known charity Age UK where I continued to work with elderly and vulnerable people within the local community linking them with the services and support they need in order to maintain their independence and improve their health and wellbeing.

-Having grown in my experience by working with people from all kinds of backgrounds, cultures, faiths and beliefs, and appreciating all the more deeply the value of our diversity and differing lifestyles, I moved back into independent ministry.
-This allows me to re-engage in the work I love best but also affords me the freedom to accept and minister to all people within the local community, whatever their faith, race, creed, culture, sexuality, or personal beliefs.
+Having grown in my experience by working with people from all kinds of backgrounds, cultures, faiths and beliefs, and appreciating all the more deeply the value of our diversity and differing lifestyles, I moved back into the work I love best.
+But this time, not attached to any particular religion, church or faith, but working in an independent capacity which affords me the freedom to accept and support all people within the local community, whatever their faith, race, creed, culture, sexuality, or personal beliefs.

 I may have been raised and trained within the Christian tradition but I believe that we are all on the same journey of life.
 Our paths may be different but we are all united by our shared human experience.
 This lies at the heart of my work and is the reason for my move into an independent and open style of ministry.